Luzia Woman

 Luzia Woman ([luˈzi.ɐ]) is the name for an Upper Paleolithic period skeleton of a Paleo-Indian woman who was found in a cave in Brazil.
-Some archaeologists originally thought the young woman may have been part of a migratory wave of immigrants prior to the ancestors of today's Amerindians, though DNA and other evidence has shown this to be improbable.
 The 11,500-year-old skeleton was found in a cave in the Lapa Vermelha archeological site in Pedro Leopoldo, in the Greater Belo Horizonte region of Brazil, in 1974 by archaeologist Annette Laming-Emperaire.

 The nickname Luzia was chosen in homage to the Australopithecus fossil Lucy.
 The fossil was kept at the National Museum of Brazil, where it was shown to the public until it was fragmented during a fire that destroyed the museum on September 2, 2018.
 On October 19, 2018, it was announced that most of Luzia's remains were identified from the Museu Nacional debris, which allowed them to rebuild part of her skeleton.

 History

+20th century

 Luzia was originally discovered in 1974 in a rock shelter by a joint French-Brazilian expedition that was working not far from Belo Horizonte, Brazil.
 The remains were not articulated.
-The skull, which was separated from the rest of the skeleton but was in surprisingly good condition, was buried under more than forty feet (12 meters) of mineral deposits and debris.
+The skull, which was separated from the rest of the skeleton but was in surprisingly good condition, was buried under more than 40 ft of mineral deposits and debris.
 There were no other human remains at the site.

+21st century

 In 2013, testing of the charcoal recovered from the stratum with Luzia's bones date the remains at an age of 10,030 ± 60 14C yr BP (11,243–11,710 cal BP), Luzia is one of the most ancient American human skeletons ever discovered.
 Forensics have determined that Luzia died in her early 20s.
 Although flint tools were found nearby, hers were the only human remains found in Vermelha Cave.

 The fossil of Luzia was believed to have been destroyed when the National Museum burned, according to officials, but firefighters later discovered a human skull within the burned museum.
-On October 19, 2018 it was announced that the Luzia skull was indeed found, but in a fragmented state.
+On October 19, 2018, it was announced that the Luzia skull was indeed found, but in a fragmented state.
 80% of the fragments were identified as being part of the frontal (forehead and nose), side, bones that are more resistant and the fragment of her femur that also belonged to the fossil and was stored.
 A part of the box that contained Luzia's skull was also recovered.
 The reassembly of the bones has not yet been undertaken.